hbkworld/streaming-spec/streaming.md

      - "V"; No timestamps, values only.
 This pattern is used only for synchronous values.
      - "TV"; One timestamp per value, first comes the timestamp, then the value.
 This pattern is used for asynrchonous values.
      - "TB"; One timestamp per signal block.
 The timestamp corresponds to the first sample in the signal block.
-     - "A"; One dimensional array of values $y_0, y_1.. y_n$.
-Before sending such data, The meta information with the $x$ coordinate of the first.
-This pattern is used only for synchronous values.
+     - "XA"; First $x$ coordinate $x_0$ followed by one dimensional array of values $y_0, y_1.. y_n$.
-     - "TA"; Like "A" but for asynrchonous values. value of the following array data and an increment meta information with the $\delta x$ between to array values.
+     - "TXA"; Like "XA" but with time stamp. value of the following array data and an increment meta information with the $\delta x$ between to array values.
 No timestamps are send.

-Patterns A and TA describe one dimensional arrays.
+Patterns XA and TXA describe one dimensional arrays.
 One dimensional arrays carry several values in another dimension (domain) but time, like frequency.
 The array values are in this domain.
-Pattern V and TV may be seen as special cases where the array has one value only.
+Before sending data of such a pattern, the [One Dimensional Array Description](#One-Dimensional-Array-Description) has to be send once.